Eishin Campus – High School

 01/12/1989

-Pedestrian Network ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorThe pedestrian walkway with the colonnaded arcade, viewed from its end at the College building, where it is flanked by buildings on both sides, before it reaches the lake’s edge.
+Pedestrian Network ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorDigitizedThree images of the pedestrian walkway with the colonnaded arcade, viewed from its end at the College building, where it is flanked by buildings on both sides until it reaches the lake’s edge.

 -